Easy Vegan Farro Pilaf with Pesto

 This is NOT a traditional pilaf…it’s WAY more simple and hands off!
 Instead of sauteing and simmering the ingredients together, this farro pesto pilaf comes together in just 3 simple steps:

-- Cook the farro until tender in abundant salted water.
+- Cook the farro until tender in abundant salted water, like pasta.
+It’s a foolproof way of cooking farro!
 If using peas, toss them in during the last two minutes of cooking

 - Process the broccoli pesto (minimal chopping required!)